Pkrish15/uber-datanalysis/README.md

 # Data Discovery Phase  - First Phase
-# Second Phase is Analytics using the Model - 2nd Phase
+# Analytics using the Data Model - Second Phase
 It use Spark Streaming and Rules Implementation.WIP <br>
 #  Detailed Explaination of the first phase - Data Discovery Phase